-- Price and required response time the Contractors will be called in descending order of competitiveness as determined by the schedule of rates.
-Response time of less than 90 minutes may sometimes be required. - b.
-Contractor availability where the Contractor cannot be contacted or required response time cannot be met, another contractor will be called.
-A response of less than 120 minutes may sometimes be required.
+- Price and required response time the contractors will be called in descending order of competitiveness as determined by the schedule of rates.
+Response time of less than 90 minutes may sometimes be required. - Contractor availability where the contractor cannot be contacted or required response time cannot be met, another contractor will be called.

-1.3.4 High Priority Service
+High Priority Service

 The works shall be completed within 24 hours of the contractor agreeing verbally to undertake the works.
 Instructions will generally involve single one-off instructions or small batches of work of varying complexity.
+Instructions may involve working outside normal working hours, a weekend or bank holiday for example.
 Contractors will be chosen for instruction from the following list of priorities:

-- Price and required response time the Contractors will be called in descending order of competitiveness as determined by the schedule of rates.
-Response time of less than 90 minutes may sometimes be required. - b.
-Contractor availability where the Contractor cannot be contacted or required response time cannot be met, another contractor will be called.
-A response of less than 24 hours may sometimes be required.
+- Price and required response time the contractors will be called in descending order of competitiveness as determined by the schedule of rates. - Contractor availability where the contractor cannot be contacted or required response time cannot be met, another contractor will be called.